prehypotheses/.github/profile/README.md

 <br>

 This hub hosts the repositories of a token classification modelling task in development.
-Readers may interact with the latest model via a  [simple open interface](https://greyhypotheses-detecting-eclectic.hf.space/); note, training incomplete, i.e., stopped prematurely.
+Readers may interact with the latest model via a  <a href="https://greyhypotheses-detecting-eclectic.hf.space/" target="_blank">simple open interface</a>; note, training incomplete, i.e., stopped prematurely.

 <br>